Tuesday, September 29, 2015

 FIRST STEPS

 Begin by drawing lightly so you can erase later.
 Draw the basic shape of the wagon as two rectangles since it is viewed at an angle, but these are not true rectangles since they taper slightly on the outside to allow for perspective.
-The top is begun as two circles connected by a line at the top.
+The top is formed as two circles connected by a line at the top.
 Some will be erased later.

-Draw a guideline for the ground so the wheels and steps all lineup.
+Draw a guideline for the ground so the wheels and steps all line up.

 Add two circles for the wheels.
-One is bigger than the other since the smaller on is on a turning axle and is lower to the ground.
+One is bigger than the other since the smaller one is on a turning axle and is lower to the ground.
 The wheels are below the wagon and not beside.
 Draw the wheels as two circles so there is an inside edge and an outside edge.

 The steps are curved.